ines/course-starter-python/docs/index.md

 There are 2 methods in which this step can be done.

-a) Simply clone the [starter course repo](https://github.com/ines/course-starter-python)
+a) Simply clone the [starter course repo](https://github.com/ines/course-starter-python) and initialize it as a [github repository](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line)
 b) [Import](https://github.com/new/import) and install this repo

 Make sure that you ***merge all the changes on the other branches to the master one** if you do not create a pull request for `electron` and `feature/deep-links` branches your course will not successfully deploy.*

-One you have done this you will need to locate yourself to the root of the repo.
+Once you have done this you will need to locate yourself to the root of the repo.

 ## Running on local Server